Ernie Ladd: Professional football career

-Ladd was drafted in the fourth round of the 1961 NFL Draft by the Chicago Bears.
+Ladd was drafted in the fourth round of the 1961 NFL draft by the Chicago Bears.
 He was also taken by the American Football League's San Diego Chargers with their 15th pick (119th overall) in the 1961 AFL draft.
 He chose to sign with the Chargers.

-At 6′9″ and 290 pounds, Ladd was said to be the biggest and strongest man in professional football during his era.
+At 6 ft 9 in (2.06 m) and 290 pounds (131.5 kg), Ladd was said to be the biggest and strongest man in professional football during his era.
 His physical measurements included a 52-inch chest, 39-inch waist, 20-inch biceps, 19-inch neck, and size 18D shoes.

 Ladd played in four AFL championship games, helping the Chargers win the American Football League title in 1963 with teammate Earl Faison, both members of the original Fearsome Foursome.
 Ladd, an American Football League All-Star from 1962 through 1965, was one of the AFL players that organized a walkout on the 1965 AFL All-Star Game due to the racism they experienced in New Orleans.

 Although Ladd found success with the Chargers, he had a contentious relationship with the Chargers front office.
 He started the 1965 season being indefinitely suspended from the team by Coach/General Manager Sid Gillman.

 Ladd stated he and teammate Earl Faison would play out their contract options, opting to take a 10 percent cut in salary in exchange for becoming free agents at the end of the season.
 A planned trade with the Oilers in early 1966 would have sent Faison and Ladd to Houston.
 However, both were declared free agents by AFL commissioner Joe Foss, who ruled Oilers owner Bud Adams had tampered in trade dealings with the Chargers.
 Ladd refused to re-sign with the Chargers and suggested he might instead turn to professional wrestling full-time.

 Eventually, Ladd signed with the Oilers and spent the 1966 season playing for them before moving in 1967 to the Kansas City Chiefs.
-There, with similarly king sized Grambling teammate and future Pro Football Hall of Famer Buck Buchanan (6′7″, 286 lbs), he filled out what was probably the biggest defensive tackle tandem in history.
+There, with similarly king sized Grambling teammate and future Pro Football Hall of Famer Buck Buchanan (6 ft 7 in, 286 lbs), he filled out what was probably the biggest defensive tackle tandem in history.
 Both Ladd and Buchanan were inducted into the Grambling State University Athletic Hall of Fame.

 Boston Patriots center Jon Morris said Ladd was so big "It was dark.
-I couldn’t see the linebackers.
-I couldn’t see the goalposts.
-It was like being locked in a closet."
+I couldn't see the linebackers.
+I couldn't see the goalposts.
+It was like being locked in a closet".
 In 1981, Ladd was inducted into the Chargers Hall of Fame.

+He played in 112 consecutive games.
+He is a member of the Museum of the Gulf Coast Sports Hall of Fame.